Career Baggage, are you carrying around some?

 If Rob didn’t deal with this career baggage he risked carrying that baggage with him into future interviews and his next job.

-Somehow, we tend to think that when horrible things happen at work (vs at home or in our romantic relationships), they must not be as bad, and that positive thinking should be applied so we can move on.
+Somehow, we tend to think that when horrible things happen at work (vs our childhood or in our romantic relationships), they must not be as bad, and that positive thinking should be applied so we can move on.

 But what is really going on is unresolved grief.
 Yes!
 I am using the touchy-feely word “grief” in an article about navigating professional careers.

-I encourage you to take a moment to reflect on that horrible board meeting that went south and derailed your promotion, or that maniacal boss you had a few jobs ago, and find a way to excavate and process that event or better yet, process it with a therapist or a coach.
+I encourage you to take a moment to reflect on that horrible board meeting that went south and derailed your promotion, or that maniacal boss you had a few jobs ago, or that coworker who openly tried to sabotage you, and find a way to excavate and process that event or better yet, process it with a therapist or a coach.

 Think of it like de-cluttering your house, only it will help you continue in your career free of the secret baggage that lurks within.